 The stain shows epithelial cells and large numbers of budding yeast.
 These yeast cells stain purple or dark blue and are footprint shaped.
 There are clusters of them on the epithelial cells as well as scattered about the slide.
 More than five yeasts per high power field indicate active infection.
 More than twenty indicates moderate infection and too numerous to count indicates a severe infection.

-Treatment for Yeast Otitis
+Treatment for Yeast Otitis in Dogs

 - Clean the ears as discussed above